 Cyber security

 ‘Cyber security’ relates to the protection of data, systems, and networks in cyberspace.
 It is becoming an increasingly critical issue for all who use or work with the internet.
-During the pandemic cyber attacks have increased significantly.
-The National Cyber Security Centre (NCSC) identified more ransomware attacks in the first four months of 2021 than the whole of 2020.
-Aside from the financial costs, cyber breaches within the health sector could lead to significant reputational damage for companies involved.
+In recent years cyber attacks have increased significantly.
+The National Cyber Security Centre (NCSC) is identifying growing numbers of ransomware attacks every year.
+Aside from the financial costs, cyber breaches within the health sector could lead to significant reputational damage for the health care and other organisations involved.

 Ten steps to help improve data and cyber security